enoklearn/engineering/modules/automated-testing.md

 <details open>
    <summary><b>Test Doubles</b></summary><br/>

-   With this topic, you’ll learn about test doubles (stubs, spies, and mocks), how they can be used in your project, and when to use them in your tests.
+   With this topic, you'll learn about test doubles (stubs, spies, and mocks), how they can be used in your project, and when to use them in your tests.

    #### Learning Outcomes
    * List the types of test doubles